neths21/json-project/readme.md

 # Json to Excel Convertor

-This tool is used to transfer data in a Json file to an Excel file.
+This script converts JSON files to Excel format using Python.
+It provides a simple web interface built with Streamlit for file upload and conversion.

 ## Installation